 1. Introduce a problem-solution pattern

 A good approach to your call center script is by applying a problem-solution pattern to it.
 As you’re probably already familiar with, customers tend to have a handful of questions about whatever you’re offering.

 The best way to tackle this is by being fully prepared.
 What we mean by this is that you should think of all the possible questions that a customer might have, and then provide those with appropriate answers as well.

-You'll probably end up with a long list of answers to all your questions, which again leads to your agents easily getting confused, if you don't structure it.
+You'll probably end up with a long list of answers to all your questions, which again leads to confusion among your agents, if you don't structure it.

 A classic Q&A-format where you divide your Q and A’s into subcategories is preferable.
 Though, you still need to prioritize what’s most important and localize FAQ’s.

 To avoid ending up having a script filled with questions and answers, it can be a good idea to place your Q&A and your FAQ on a separate landing page and link to that page from your script, simply to make the script more workable.

 Consider whether you can benefit from having multiple answers for different types of customers.
 That way, you’re less likely to be caught off-guard by the person at the other end of the phone.